ChessMax/awesome-programming-languages/README.md

 # Q:
 # R:
 - [Red](https://github.com/red/red) - Red is a next-generation programming language strongly inspired by Rebol, but with a broader field of usage thanks to its native-code compiler, from system programming to high-level scripting and cross-platform reactive GUI, while providing modern support for concurrency, all in a zero-install, zero-config, single 1MB file!
+- [ReScript](https://github.com/rescript-lang/rescript-compiler) - ReScript compiler and syntax provide the best experience to write JS and React applications.
+Unifying the tools in one coherent platform and core team allows us to build features that wouldn't be possible in the original BuckleScript + Reason setup.
 - [Ribbon](https://github.com/AvivC/RibbonLang) - Ribbon is a dynamic interpreted programming language.
 It's inspired by the likes of Python, Javascript and a little bit of Lua.
 - [Rio](https://github.com/tjpalmer/rio) - A script-feeling, safe, naturally compatible replacement for C, with no runtime nor std lib of its own.
 - [Roy](https://github.com/puffnfresh/roy) - Roy is a small functional language that compiles to JavaScript.
 It has a few main features: